nachotacos69/WikiEater/README.md

 # [What is WikiEater]
-- to be honest, i only made repository for fun and sharing my knowledge to everyone i guess, maybe someday i could expand this to the other GOD EATER GAMES (except 3), **IF THE TOOLS EVER EXISTED**
+- to be honest, i only made repository for fun and sharing my knowledge to everyone i guess, maybe someday i could expand this to the other GOD EATER GAMES (except 3 since i believe its been documented)

 # Contents